 You’ll need an international driving license and brush up on all the local driving laws.
 Pack loads of patience because there’s a lot of honking and shouting on the roads 😉

-You can also rent a car or hire a private driver (about $50 USD per day for a sedan), which I highly recommend since the drivers are familiar with the local roads and traffic laws.
+You can also rent a car or hire a private driver (about $90 USD per day up to 4 people), which is highly recommended since the drivers are familiar with the local roads and traffic laws.

 – Packing for a trip